 or unable to sense pain.
 Pressure injuries are sores (ulcers) that happen on areas

-in a wheelchair, or wearing a cast for a long time.
-Pressure injuries are also called
+a cast for a long time.
+Pressure injuries are also called pressure ulcers, bedsores,

 Pressure injuries can be a serious problem in frail, older adults.
 They can be related

 to the ability to take care of yourself or the quality of care received.
 Pressure

 injuries can develop if you must stay in bed or aren't able to move and aren't turned,